Cowboys Legend Emmitt Smith Says He Would Kneel for the Anthem

-Only one Cowboy who has knelt for the national anthem.
+Only one Cowboy has knelt for the national anthem.
 However, Cowboys legend Emmitt Smith says that if he were still playing, there would be one more.

 The NFL Hall-of-Famer told the Fort-Worth Star-Telegram that he would kneel because he too has been a victim of injustice.